massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The default Liberty runtime GA version is the [20.0.0.9](https://openliberty.io/blog/2020/08/28/graphql-apis-open-liberty-20009.html) release.
 * The default Liberty runtime version `20.0.0.9` includes a fix for the [CVE-2020-4590 security vulnerability](https://www.ibm.com/support/pages/node/6333623).
 * The alternate Liberty runtime GA version is changed to the [20.0.0.10](https://openliberty.io/blog/2020/09/25/signed-certificate-with-acme-200010.html) release.
-* There are no changes to the AdoptOpenJDK or IBM JRE Version which is 8 SR 6 FP15.
+* AdoptOpenJDK and the IBM JRE Version (8 SR 6 FP15) is unchanged.

 ### August 26, 2020: Updated Liberty buildpack v3.48-20200821-1648
 * The default Liberty runtime GA version is the `20.0.0.9` release.